gwexploratoryaudits/r2b2/docs/audit_design_guide.md

 ## Understanding the Workflow

-Even though you might be the only person working on your branch right now, your `git` history will eventually be seen by others (and included on `master`), so it is important to use `git` best practices from the beginning.
+Even though you might be the only person working on your branch right now, your `git` history will eventually be seen by others (and included on `main`), so it is important to use `git` best practices from the beginning.

 1. Writing code.
   - Starting from scratch can be difficult.
 If you are not sure where to start, try starting at a very high level, leaving places where code will eventually go with placeholder `TODO: ` comments, then filling in the skeleton.